 Alcohol may be part of American culture, but it is regulated by law - the drinking age in Pennsylvania is 21.
 Illegal drugs are completely prohibited by state and federal law.

 Be smart about alcohol - and stay clear of other drugs - regardless of your age or legality.

-Point Park’s alcohol and other drug educator is here to educate you about how alcohol and drug use affects you, and to help you make smart decisions.
+Point Park's Alcohol and Other Drug Educator is here to educate you about how alcohol and drug use affects you, and to help you make smart decisions.
 We offer activities throughout the year, especially before breaks and around Halloween and St. Patrick's Day.
-Annual events include:
+Some events hosted or attended by the Alcohol and Other Drug Educator include:

 The University Alcohol Policy informs students of campus standards, and the residential alcohol policies identify rules and regulations regarding drinking on campus residence halls.
 The University Drug Policy reiterates that drugs are illegal throughout the nation.
 The University alcohol and drug policies can be found in the Student Handbook (PDF).

 Above all, you are responsible for yourself.
 Know your limits and make smart choices.

 Take a closer look at how drinking affects you